CVIR-Lab/MarsData/README.md

 1. clone the respository to your PC
 2. for testing KLRD, KPRD and RKLRR, please run *demo.m*, all the detection results will be saved in the folder of **Results**
 3. for evaluating, run *evaluate.m*
-4. for testing the learning-based method in ref [23], please run: python xx.py